embermap/ember-cli-fastboot-testing/tests/dummy/app/templates/docs/index.md

 })
 ```

-This code relies on an elements `offsetWidth` method to preform this calculation.
+This code relies on the `offsetWidth` of an element in our template preform this calculation.
 We've got this code tested in our application and it's passing, but when we go to render a page using this component in FastBoot we get a 500 error.

 That's because there's there's no `document` API in FastBoot, so this code crashes our application even though our test suite is passing.